environet/environet/README.md

 * **User groups** - the rule will be applied if the requesting user is under these groups

 The rules has one additional optional dimension:
 * **Operator** - If an operator creates the rule, these property will be set automatically.
-An administrator can set is optionally.
+An administrator can set it.
-This property controls which rule will be visible under operator's acces rule list, and important in case of wildcard (*) rules.
+This property controls which rule will be visible under operator's access rule list, and important in case of wildcard (- ALL -) rules.
-If the operator parameter is set, the wildcard (*) will be applied only for points/properties under the given operator.
+If the operator parameter is set, the "ALL" option will be applied only for points/properties under the given operator.

+A rule matches, and will be checked during a download, if all of the conditions are met:
+* The group of user (who do the request) is in one of the groups of the rule
+* The result is related to the selected operator
+* The result is related to the selected operator's selected monitoring points (in case of "ALL" all monitoring points will be selected)
+* The result is related to the selected observed properties (in case of "ALL" all properties will be selected)

 If the rule matches for a [download API](#24_api_download) request (so the __user__ getting data for the __monitoring point__ and the __observed property__), the user can retrieve data only in the given time period.
 This period's end is the current date, and the start is controlled by the `years`, `months` and `days` paramter of the access rule.

-The monitoring point and the observed property can be a *, which will match all monitoring points (globally, or of an operator), or all properties.

 The rules will be "merged" before checking user's access level.